Hennadiy Balashov

-Biography
+Life and career

 During Euromaidan events, Balashov sided with the protesters and was actively campaigning for his ideas, calling for the introduction of 5.10 system.
 At the beginning of March, as the crisis in Crimea was deepening, he travelled to Simferopol, but was kidnapped by allegedly local self-defense forces.
 Upon his release and return to Kyiv, Balashov said that he was kidnapped, robbed and was being beaten for eight hours by local bandits.

+On 10 March 2014, on the stage of Euromaidan, Balashov stated that "Putin has started a war" against Ukraine, and the only way to stop the war was to shut off the supply of Russian gas to Europe through the territory of Ukraine, for which he called on those present to "blow up the pipe."
+On March 12, 2014, the Investigative Committee of Russia opened a criminal case against Balashov for public calls to kill Russians and declared him wanted internationally.

 2014 Ukrainian presidential election

-In the early elections of the President of Ukraine in 2014, Gennadiy Balashov and his party "5.10" supported Petro Poroshenko in order not to let Yulia Tymoshenko win the election.
+In the early elections of the President of Ukraine in 2014, Balashov and his party "5.10" supported Petro Poroshenko in order not to let Yulia Tymoshenko win the election.

 2019 Ukrainian presidential election

-On 19 September 2018, the leader of the 5.10 party, Gennadiy Balashov, announced his intention to nominate his candidature for the presidential election of Ukraine on 31 March 2019.
+On 19 September 2018, Balashov announced his intention to nominate his candidature for the presidential election of Ukraine on 31 March 2019.
 Balashov urged party members and party supporters to finance his election campaign through contributions to the party account.
 The reports of the party indicated that at the beginning of 2019 1.2 million UAH were collected.
 This is 47% of the collateral (UAH 2.5 million), which should be submitted by the candidate to the CEC for registration.
 Balashov pledged to add the rest of his own money.

 On 15 January, registration documents were submitted to the CEC.
 On 18 January, the CEC approved the candidate.

-Family
+Personal life and death

-Balashov has a wife and three children – daughters Julia, Daria and son Gennady.
+Balashov had a wife and three children.
+He died on 11 November 2025, at the age of 64.

 Scandals

-Criminal Case
+Criminal case

-On January 22, 2021, the National Police of Ukraine opened a criminal case against Balashov as he received funds totaling $28,000 as an investment in the construction of an elite apartment building.
+On 22 January 2021 the National Police of Ukraine opened a criminal case against Balashov as he received funds totaling $28,000 as an investment in the construction of an elite apartment building.
 However, after the house was built, he did not give the investors their funds, but instead began to lease the premises of the house for office rent.